 Disposal Requirements.

 Waste.
-Any ACM and any materials contaminated with ACM that are removed from a facility must be handled and disposed of as an asbestos containing waste in conformance with EPA NESHAPS Regulations at 40 CFR Part 61 and Massachusetts Department of Environmental Protection (Mass DEP) Regulations 310 CMR 7.00 and 19.000.
+Any ACM and any materials contaminated with ACM that are removed from a facility must be handled and disposed of as an asbestos containing waste in conformance with EPA NESHAPS Regulations at 40 CFR Part 61 and Mass.
+DEP Regulations 310 CMR 7.00 and 310 CMR 19.000.

 Transport.
 Only asbestos waste which has been properly containerized pursuant to 454 CMR 28.10(6) may be transported from the point of generation.
 Transport must be in covered vehicles or locked containers.
 Transportation of asbestos waste must be in conformance with EPA NESHAP Regulations at 40 CFR Part 61 and applicable standards of the US Department of Transportation, OSHA and the Mass DEP.

 Clearance Monitoring Procedures.
 The clearance monitoring procedures specified by 454 CMR 28.10(10) and (11) must be performed only by a licensed Asbestos Project Monitor who is not an employee or Responsible Person of the Asbestos Contractor or entity which conducted the work, and therefore, must be contracted by the facility owner/operator directly, including any Class C Analytical Services providing Project Monitor services.
-The Asbestos Contractor may not subcontract with an Asbestos Project Monitor to perform the visual inspection required by 454 CMR 28.10(10) or the clearance air monitoring required by 454 CMR 28.10(11) for an Asbestos Response Action conducted in a facility subject to the requirements of AHERA.
+The Asbestos Contractor may not subcontract with an Asbestos Project Monitor, or Asbestos Consulting Service Provider, to perform the visual inspection required by 454 CMR 28.10(10) or the clearance air monitoring required by 454 CMR 28.10(11) for an Asbestos Response Action conducted in a facility subject to the requirements of AHERA.

 Visual Inspections.
 A licensed Asbestos Project Monitor must inspect all surfaces within the Work Area for dust, debris and other particulate residue.
 Should any Visible Debris be found in the Work Area, it must be repeatedly cleaned by the Asbestos Contractor or entity performing the work in accordance with 454 CMR 28.10(6) until the no visible debris criterion is achieved.
 Where clearance air monitoring is required by 454 CMR 28.10(11), the achievement of the no visible debris criterion must precede the collection of clearance air monitoring samples.

 Clearance Air Monitoring.
-The clearance air monitoring requirements of 454 CMR 28.10(11) must be met for all Asbestos Response Actions except for those involving the complete demolition of facilities.
+The clearance air monitoring requirements of 454 CMR 28.10(11) must be met for all Asbestos Response Actions except for those involving the complete demolition of facilities, or those conducted in facilities not subject to the requirements of AHERA where the Glove Bag is used as the sole means of removal or repair..

 Clearance Air Monitoring Requirements for Larger Asbestos Response Actions Conducted in School Facilities Subject to AHERA.
-For Asbestos Response Actions conducted in school facilities subject to AHERA which involve the removal, encapsulation or enclosure of greater than 160 square feet or 260 linear feet of friable ACM, clearance air monitoring samples must be collected and analyzed by transmission electron microscopy (TEM) as prescribed by Appendix A to Subpart E of 40 CFR part 763 with analysis by an Asbestos Analytical Service Provider.
+For Asbestos Response Actions conducted in school facilities subject to AHERA which involve the removal, encapsulation or enclosure of greater than 160 square feet or 260 linear feet of friable ACM, clearance air monitoring samples must be collected and analyzed by transmission electron microscopy (TEM) as prescribed by Appendix A to Subpart E of 40 CFR Part 763 with analysis by an Asbestos Analytical Service Provider.

 In addition to adhering to the above, the licensed Asbestos Project Monitor must use a rotameter or other appropriate flow measuring device, the calibration of which is traceable to a primary standard, to measure the air flow in the sampling train immediately prior to and immediately following the collection of the clearance air monitoring samples.